asemidotsky/dev-wiki/pages/cloud/azure/azure-messaging.md

 * You need aggregation or analytics on your event stream.
 * You need reliable messaging or resiliency.

+An entity that sends data to the Event Hubs is called a _publisher_, and an entity that reads data from the Event Hubs is called a _consumer_ or a _subscriber_.

+An event is a small packet of information (a datagram) that contains a notification.
+Events can be published individually, or in batches, but a single publication (individual or batch) can't exceed 1 MB.

+### Publishers and subscribers

+Event publishers are any app or device that can send out events using either HTTPS or Advanced Message Queuing Protocol (AMQP) 1.0.

+For publishers that send data frequently, AMQP has better performance.
+However, it has a higher initial session overhead, because a persistent bidirectional socket and transport-level security (TLS) or SSL/TLS has to be set up first.

+For more intermittent publishing, HTTPS is the better option.
+Though HTTPS requires additional overhead for each request, there isn't the session initialization overhead.

+Event subscribers are apps that use one of two supported programmatic methods to receive and process events from an Event Hub.
+* EventHubReceiver - A simple method that provides limited management options.
+* EventProcessorHost - An efficient method that we'll use later in this module.

+**Consumer groups**
+An Event Hub consumer group represents a specific view of an Event Hub data stream.
+By using separate consumer groups, multiple subscriber apps can process an event stream independently, and without affecting other apps.
+However, the use of many consumer groups isn't a requirement, and for many apps, the single default consumer group is sufficient.

 ## Service Bus